Privacy & HIPAA

 Uses and Disclosures of Protected Health Information Based upon Written Consent:

-• Treatment: Coordinate or manage the patient’s healthcare and related services including a third party with prior permission to access patient’s PHI.
-Examples: home health agencies, other treating and referral physicians, healthcare providers, specialists or laboratories.
+• Treatment: Coordinate or manage the patient’s healthcare and related services, including a third party, with prior permission to access the patient’s PHI.
+Examples: home health agencies, other treating and referral physicians, healthcare providers, specialists, or laboratories.

 • Payment: Obtain payment for healthcare services.
-Examples: eligibility and utilization review procedures for health insurance plans and hospital admission’s process
+Examples: eligibility and utilization review procedures for health insurance plans and the hospital admission process.

 • Healthcare Operations:

-(1) Support business activities of patient’s physician’s practice.
-Examples: quality assessment activities, employee review activities, training of medical students, licensing, marketing and fundraising activities, and conducting or arranging for other activities such as appointment reminders and calling patient’s name in waiting room on admittance or discharge.
+• Support the business activities of the patient’s physician’s practice.
+Examples: quality assessment activities, employee review activities, training of medical students, licensing, marketing, fundraising activities, and conducting or arranging for other activities such as appointment reminders and calling patients’ names in a waiting room on admittance or discharge.

-(2) Share with third party “business associates” who perform billing, transcription services and other activities.
+• Share with third-party “business associates” who perform billing, transcription services, and other activities.

-(4) Provide the System marketing procedures: name, address used for newsletter notifying of practices and services; information about beneficial products and services; demographics and patient treatment dates used to contact patients for fundraising activities; Chief Privacy Officer (CPO) contact information provided to request these materials not be sent to you.
-MCH, MCC, AR C.A.R.E.S. and MBH may use or disclose PHI with its subsidiaries within the applicable Continuum of Care.
+• Provide the System marketing procedures: name and address used for newsletter notifying practices and services; information about beneficial products and services; demographics and patient treatment dates used to contact patients for fundraising activities; Chief Privacy Officer (CPO) contact information provided to request that these materials not be sent to you.
+MCH, MCC, AR C.A.R.E.S., MCBH-M, and MCBH-J may use or disclose PHI with its subsidiaries within the applicable Continuum of Care.

 • Business Associates: We may share some of your PHI with outside people or companies who provide services for Methodist, such as off-site storage of PHI.

-• Based Upon Your Written Authorization: Written authorization required, unless otherwise permitted or required by law as described below.
-You may revoke authorization, at any time, in writing, except to the extent that the patient’s physician or physician’s practice has taken an action in reliance on the use or disclosure indicated in the authorization.
+• Based Upon Your Written Authorization: Written authorization is required unless otherwise permitted or required by law, as described below.
+You may revoke authorization at any time, in writing, except to the extent that the patient’s physician or physician’s practice has taken an action in reliance on the use or disclosure indicated in the authorization.

-• Others Involved in The Patient’s Healthcare: Without parental/guardian objection, family members, close friends and other designated by parent/guardian may be placed on Authorization Contact List to assist
+• Others Involved in the Patient’s Healthcare: Without parental/guardian objection, family members, close friends, and others designated by the parent/guardian may be placed on the Authorization Contact List to assist:

-(1) with notification to family, personal representatives or others responsible for the patient’s care of the patient’s location, general condition or death.
+• With notification to family, personal representatives, or others responsible for the patient’s care of the patient’s location, general condition, or death.

-(2) in disaster relief efforts and coordination to family or other individuals involved in patient’s healthcare.
-If parent/guardian is not present or able to agree or object to the use or disclosure of the PHI, then physician may use professional judgment to determine whether the disclosure is in the patient’s best interest and only PHI that is relevant to the patient’s healthcare will be disclosed.
+• In disaster relief efforts and coordination with family or other individuals involved in the patient’s healthcare.
+If the parent/guardian is not present or able to agree or object to the use or disclosure of the PHI, then a physician may use professional judgment to determine whether the disclosure is in the patient’s best interest, and only PHI that is relevant to the patient’s healthcare will be disclosed.

-• Emergencies: The patient’s physician during emergency treatment situations shall try to obtain consent as soon as reasonably practicable after the delivery of treatment.
-If physician is required by law to treat the patient and an attempt to obtain consent was made but unable to obtain, the physician may use PHI to treat the patient.
+• Emergencies: The patient’s physician, during emergency treatment situations, shall try to obtain consent as soon as reasonably practicable after the delivery of treatment.
+If the physician is required by law to treat the patient and an attempt to obtain consent was made but unable to obtain it, the physician may use PHI to treat the patient.

 • Required By Law: PHI will be in compliance with the law and limited to the relevant requirements of the law.

-• Health Oversight: PHI may be disclosed to oversight agency (healthcare systems, government benefit programs, governmental regulatory programs and civil rights laws) for activities authorized by law, such as audits, investigations, and inspections.
+• Health Oversight: PHI may be disclosed to oversight agencies (healthcare systems, government benefit programs, governmental regulatory programs, and civil rights laws) for activities authorized by law, such as audits, investigations, and inspections.

 • Law Enforcement: PHI may be disclosed if applicable legal requirements are met:

-(2) limited information requests for identification and location purposes,
+• Limited information requests for identification and location purposes.

-(4) suspicion that death has occurred as a result of criminal conduct,
+• Suspicion that death has occurred as a result of criminal conduct.

-(5) crime occurs on the premises of the System, and
+• Crime occurs on the premises of the System.

-(6) medical emergency not on the System premises that demonstrate a crime has occurred.
+• Medical emergency not on the System premises that demonstrates a crime has occurred.

-• Coroners, Funeral Directors, and Organ Donation: PHI may be disclosed for identification purposes, determining cause of death or for the coroner or medical examiner to perform other duties authorized by law.
+• Coroners, Funeral Directors, and Organ Donation: PHI may be disclosed for identification purposes, determining the cause of death, or for the coroner or medical examiner to perform other duties authorized by law.
 PHI may be disclosed to permit the funeral director to carry out their duties.
-The System may disclose such information in reasonable anticipation of death and for cadaveric organ, eye or tissue donation purposes.
+The System may disclose such information in reasonable anticipation of death and for cadaveric organ, eye, or tissue donation purposes.

 • Research: The System may provide PHI to researchers when an institutional review board has evaluated the research proposal and ensured the patient’s privacy through established protocols.

-• Criminal Activity: Under federal and state laws, the System may disclose the patient’s PHI to prevent or lessen a serious and imminent threat to the health or safety of a person or the public and to assist law enforcement authorities to identify or apprehend an individual
+• Criminal Activity: Under federal and state laws, the System may disclose the patient’s PHI to prevent or lessen a serious and imminent threat to the health or safety of a person or the public and to assist law enforcement authorities in identifying or apprehending an individual

 • Military Activity and National Security: PHI may be disclosed to Armed Forces personnel:

-(1) activities deemed necessary by appropriate military command authorities;
+• Activities deemed necessary by appropriate military command authorities.

-(2) the purpose of a determination by the Department of Veterans Affairs of the patient’s eligibility for benefits,
+• The purpose of a determination by the Department of Veterans Affairs of the patient’s eligibility for benefits.

-(3) foreign military authority if patient is member of foreign military services,
+• Foreign military authority if a patient is a member of foreign military services.

 • Workers’ Compensation: PHI may be disclosed to comply with workers’ compensation laws and other similar legally established programs.